Project Nike: Nike Ajax

 The first successful Nike test was during November 1951, intercepting a drone B-17 Flying Fortress.
-The first type, Nike Ajax (MIM-3), were deployed starting in 1953.
+The first type, Nike Ajax (MIM-3), was deployed starting in 1953.
 The Army initially ordered 1,000 missiles and 60 sets of equipment.
 They were placed to protect strategic and tactical sites within the US.
 As a last-line of defense from air attack, they were positioned to protect cities as well as military installations.
 The missile was deployed first at Fort Meade, Maryland during December 1953.
 A further 240 launch sites were built up to 1962.
 They replaced 896 radar-guided anti-aircraft guns, operated by the National Guard or Army to protect certain key sites.
 This left a handful of 75 mm Skysweeper emplacements as the only anti-aircraft artillery remaining in use by the US.
 By 1957 the Regular Army AAA units had been replaced by missile battalions.
 During 1958 the Army National Guard began to replace their guns and adopt the Ajax system.

 Each launch site had three parts, separated by at least 1,000 yards (914 m).
 One part (designated C) of about six acres (24,000 m2) contained the IFC (Integrated Fire Control) radar systems to detect incoming targets (acquisition and target tracking) and direct the missiles (missile tracking), along with the computer systems to plot and direct the intercept.
 The second part (designated L), around forty acres (160,000 m2), held 1–3 underground missile magazines each serving a group of four launch assemblies and included a safety zone.
 The site had a crew of 109 officers and men who ran the site continuously.
 One launcher would be on 15 minutes alert, two on 30 minutes and one on two hour alert.
 The third part was the administrative area (designated A), which was usually co-located with the IFC and contained the battery headquarters, barracks, mess, recreation hall, and motor pool.
 The actual configuration of the Nike sites differed depending on geography.
 Whenever possible the sites were placed on existing military bases or National Guard armories; otherwise land had to be purchased.